Port of Seattle Police Employment

 Lateral-level requirements must be met at the time of application

-- Applicants who successfully pass the written examination and oral board will be placed on an eligibility list for a period of one year.
+- Applicants who successfully pass the oral board will be placed on an eligibility list for a period of one year.

 - Lateral standards must be met by the time of application.